yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 ||Do add abbreviations/short forms in the “synonyms” section |
 |Do not add single words as utterances|Add complete sentences|

-- #### Do not add utterances in which the only variation is Upper Case/Lower Case
+- #### Do not add utterances in which the only variation is upper case/lower case

 **Wrong** ❌
 ```